AOD-FAS/TDR-DATA/README.md

 processed advantage catalog to track a match rate which can be trended for improvements and analyized by vendor.

-Restrictions on access and usage of TDR data cause workadround issueswith.
-TDR data can only be stored on the Redshift servers behing the jump host on on a local computer hard drive.
-Joining the large XSB enhanced Advantage table to TDR data is diffc fileult due to it's size and location on the other side of the jump host.
+Restrictions on access and usage of TDR data cause work adround issues with it.
+TDR data can only be stored on the Redshift servers on the jump host or on a local computer hard drive.
+Joining the large XSB enhanced Advantage table to TDR data is diffculte due to it's size and location on the jump host.

 METHODOLOGY: